Directional differentiability for solution operators of sweeping processes with convex polyhedral admissible sets: Proof of : non-differentiability in the obtuse case

 As $\beta_1$ was chosen such that the limit in \eqref{eq:beta1limit} does not exist, since $\left \langle \nu_1 , e_2 \right \rangle \neq 0$ and $0 < \varepsilon < \vartheta$, and since, for $\gamma \in \{0,1\}$, we obtain situations in which only the initial value $y_0$ and the forcing term $u$ are perturbed, the assertion of the theorem now follows immediately from \eqref{eq:ytaudef}, \eqref{eq:randomeq3636-111}, and \eqref{eq:randomeq3636-222}. \end{proof}

-\begin{remark}~ \begin{itemize} \item The construction in the proof of \cref{th:non_dir_diff} suggests that it might be possible to obtain directional differentiability results for the operator $\SS$ in the presence of obtuse interior angles if one restricts the attention to situations in which the derivative of the play $\PP(u, y_0)$ possesses left and right limits everywhere in $[0,T]$.
+\begin{remark}~ \begin{itemize} \item The construction in the proof of \cref{th:non_dir_diff} suggests that it might be possible to obtain directional differentiability results for the operator $\SS$ in the presence of obtuse interior angles if one restricts the attention to situations in which the time-derivative of the function $\PP(u, y_0)\colon [0,T] \to \R^d$ possesses left and right limits everywhere in $[0,T]$.
 We leave this topic for future research.

 \item As \eqref{eq:randomeq3636-222} shows, in the situation considered in the proof of \cref{th:non_dir_diff}, limits (of subsequences) of difference quotients of $\SS$ do not only depend on where the multiplier maps $\lambda_i$ in \eqref{eq:mon_play} are nonconstant, but also on how fast the maps $\lambda_i$ grow.
 This is a major difference to the non-obtuse case; see \eqref{eq:unique_DD_system}, \eqref{eq:GR-crit_cone_alts}, and \cref{def:temporal_indices}.
 In the elliptic setting, dependencies of this type typically occur when the admissible set of the considered variational inequality (interpreted as a subset of the underlying function space) is not (extended) polyhedric but possesses proper nonzero curvature at its boundary; cf.\ \cite[Lemmas 5.3, 5.8]{Christof2018SSC} and the references therein.
 The observations in \cref{sec:3} and the proof of \cref{th:non_dir_diff} thus suggest that the admissible set $\{v \in CBV([0,T];\R^d) \mid v(0) = y_0,\;v(t) \in Z \text{ for all }t\in [0,T]\}$ of the EVI \eqref{eq:EVI}, considered as a subset of the space $BV([0,T];\R^d)$, possesses proper nonzero curvature in the sense of the second-order epi-derivatives studied in \cite{Christof2018SSC} when $Z$ has an obtuse ridge and is extended polyhedric (in a suitably defined sense) when $Z$ is non-obtuse.
 Note that such structural differences between non-obtuse and obtuse polyhedra are completely unheard of in the context of elliptic variational inequalities; see \cite{Wachsmuth2018pointwiseElliptic}.
 We again leave this topic for future research. \end{itemize} \end{remark}